slyram69/Todo/README.md

 * Figure out what the heck we're supposed to be doing
 * Delete DADS
 * YOU WANT TO APPROVE, YOU CAN'T HANDLE THE APPROVES
 * I BET YOU WON'T EVEN READ THIS...
+* Git Jiggy With It